 Driving through Mexico’s scenic countryside is a dream which thousands of American tourists partake in every year.
 Thanks to the government’s massive infrastructure expenditure, Mexican roads are now safer than they’ve ever been.
 American drivers need to keep a watch on differences in local driving habits and conditions to avoid making mistakes.
 Some key differences and similarities include:

 Road signs are present on most major roads in Mexico.
 However, driving at night or through provincial towns can be trickier since many of them aren’t lighted.
 Signs are only in Spanish and use the metric system, so you need to understand these.

-While Mexico has an excellent highway system, the presence of cyclists and pedestrians on free roads make these more dangerous to drive in.
+While Mexico has an excellent highway system, the presence of cyclists and pedestrians on free roads makes these more dangerous to drive in.
 Most cyclists and pedestrians don’t wear any reflective clothing.